CARA-ch/emed-service-guide/docs/cdachemed/dosage.md

 ## Dose quantity

-The quantity of medication to take at each .
+The quantity of medication to take at each intake.

 The value can be a positive, non-zero, non-infinite decimal value or a double.

 1. A decimal value can be "1.23", "21", "1.0".
 See the [XML Schema decimal specification](https://www.w3.org/TR/xmlschema-2/#decimal).
 2. A double value can be "1", "3E2".
 See the [XML Schema double specification](https://www.w3.org/TR/xmlschema-2/#double).

-!!! warning "CARA: additional requirement"
+!!! warning "CARA: additional requirements"

-    The eMedication service restricts the unit to the ["RegularUnitCode (Ambu)" value set](https://art-decor.org/art-decor/decor-valuesets--cdachemed-?id=2.16.756.5.30.1.127.77.12.11.3).
+    The eMedication service restricts the unit to the ["RegularUnitCode (Ambu)" value set](https://art-decor.org/art-decor/decor-valuesets--cdachemed-?id=2.16.756.5.30.1.127.77.12.11.3).<br>
+    Furthemore, the dose shall be a simple quantity, not an interval.

 !!! error "Please avoid"